VladimirK2/kzm-tools/tafcj-doc.md

 ### Registers (or macros)

-Similar to variables but can be used anywhere (except commands and labels):
+Similar to variables but can be used anywhere - separately or as a part of other expression (except in commands and labels).
-Enclosed into dollar symbols - when used.
-When assigned - no dollar symbols required.
+Any names can be used; it's recommended to enclose names in curly brackets (though other syntax can be chosen).

     # assign
     move
-        abc
-        const
+        {abc}
-            Hello
+        const Hello
+        /by/
+        const bye
     # use
     print
-        $abc$ World!
+        {abc} World!
-        $abc$$abc$$abc$
+        {abc}{abc}{abc}
+        Good/by/ cruel world...
     # output:
     # Hello World!
     # HelloHelloHello
+    # Goodbye cruel world...

-Uppercase macros can't be reassigned (useful for constants to avoid accidental change).
-There are also "system" (standard) macros that are assigned automatically: [Standard macros](#stdmacros).
+There are also "system" (standard) macros that are assigned automatically.
+Systen macros can't be reassigned.
+See: [Standard macros](#stdmacros).

 Example:

     print
-        $TODAY$
+        {TODAY}

 See also: [move](#move), [print](#print)